 Dr. Crockett is a licensed psychologist in Maryland and Alabama, and through PSYPACT, a board-certified behavior analyst, and a Parent-Child Interaction Therapy (PCIT) certified therapist.
 She is a member of the American Psychological Association (APA), Maryland Association for Behavior Analysis and Alabama Association for Behavior Analysis.

 Dr. Crockett received her doctoral degree in 1999 in the experimental analysis of behavior from Auburn University.
-Dr. Crockett completed a pre-doctoral internship at Bancroft in Haddonfield, New Jersey.
-She completed a post-doctoral fellowship at the Kennedy Krieger Institute and the Department of Pediatrics at Johns Hopkins University School of Medicine.
+Dr. Crockett completed her doctoral internship at Bancroft in Haddonfield, New Jersey.
+She completed her postdoctoral fellowship at the Kennedy Krieger Institute and the Department of Pediatrics at Johns Hopkins University School of Medicine.
 She was a two-year research fellow at the University of Kansas Juniper Gardens Children's Project.
-She also spent three years in private practice as a behavior analyst in Nashville, Tennessee.
-Dr. Crockett is a licensed psychologist in the state of Maryland and a board-certified behavior analyst.
-She is a member of the Association for Behavior Analysis and the Maryland Association for Behavior Analysis.
+She also spent three years in private practice as a behavior analyst in Nashville, Tennessee before returning to Kennedy Krieger in 2004.

 Dr. Crockett's clinical and research interests include behavioral parent training, parent-child interactions, behavioral health needs of military-connected children, and alternative treatment deliveries (telehealth) for child behavioral disorders.